maxdumas/lambda-scipy-numpy-layer/README.md

-This builds upon the [excellent work](https://github.com/szelenka/shrink-linalg) by @szelenka to produce a much smaller build from source of the two libraries and packages them up as a lambda layer with the required dependencies.
+This builds upon the [excellent work](https://github.com/szelenka/shrink-linalg) by @szelenka to produce a much smaller build from source of the two libraries and packages them up as a Lambda Layer with the required dependencies.

 ## Prerequisites